 Driving a car signifies opportunity, independence and adventure.
 Americans especially use cars to get to work, run errands, visit friends and family, and see the country.
 But with the freedom and freeways comes stop-and-go traffic, costly accidents, and carbon emissions that, collectively, we’ll be paying for well into the future.

 Just like carefully programming a thermostat or turning off the TV to reduce wasted energy, drivers can fine-tune their driving habits to reduce their carbon emissions.
-Each gallon of gas burned emits around 20 pounds of carbon dioxide), so let’s bring down the gallons burned.
+Each gallon of gas burned emits around 20 pounds of carbon dioxide.
+Let’s see how avoid burning those gallons of gas.

 Maximize the efficiency of your transportation method

 If buying a more fuel-efficient vehicle isn’t feasible, maximize your current car’s fuel efficiency by following the manufacturer’s maintenance schedule, using recommended motor oil and keeping the tires properly inflated.
-Fuel efficiency can also be improved by removing excess weight and drag.
+Improve fuel efficiency by removing excess weight and drag.

 According to a study by the Oak Ridge National Laboratory, every 100 pounds of weight in your vehicle can decrease fuel efficiency by 1%.
 The lab also found that blunt-faced roof-top carrier can negatively impact fuel efficiency by 17% on the highway, whereas a rear-mounted cargo box causes, at most, a 5% reduction in fuel efficiency.